vedph/gve-doc/model/snapshot.md

 >As a general rule, all feature names starting with a prefix ending with underscore (e.g. `r_`) are conventionally considered to be _functional_ features, which are not usually displayed to end users among text metadata.

-The purpose of these features is _overriding_ some of the default properties of the elements being drawn.
+The purpose of these features is _overriding_ (=replacing the value of) some of the default properties of the elements being drawn.
 All elements follow a general logic for their size, position, and transformation, which allows the software to display them on behalf of the user; rendition features just provide specific behavior for them, so that they can reflect the actual sigs on paper.

 For instance, when rendering text the software uses a preset font family, size, and style; but you can change any of them using rendition features which specify new values.
 Rendition features are specified by users, just like any other features belonging to operations.
 So the operation continues to be the core representational device handed to users.